nithins1/cli-typing-test/README.md

 ### What it does:
 - You will be given a 60 second typing test.
-- A line of words will be printed.
+- A cyan line of words will be printed.
 Type them all as quickly and accurately as you can.
 - Once you are done with the line, press enter and another line will be printed.
 - When the time runs out, stats are printed about your performance.
 ![Example Test](https://images2.imgbox.com/12/15/LCzM8xpR_o.png)